Elitezen/discord-trivia/README.md

 });
 ```

-# ✨ Customizable
+## ✨ Customization
-Discord Trivia Gives you the power to customize your matches as you wish.
+Discord Trivia Gives you the power to customize your trivia games as you wish.

 ### Questions
 Discord Trivia games are powered by [open-trivia-db](https://github.com/Elitezen/open-trivia-db-wrapper), which is a wrapper for the [Open Trivia Database](https://opentdb.com/) API.
 You can declare the exact type of questions you wish to be part of a match via [TriviaGameOptions](#triviagameoptions)